 Have you watched a tall person walk under a ceiling fan?
 I know I hold my breath.
 Safety is your most obvious reason for setting minimum ceiling heights and why the average ceiling height in Queensland homes is actually 2700mm (2.7 metres).

 Another reason for higher ceilings is the cooling of the room.
 The higher the ceilings in a room, the more allowance for heat to rise further from the ground.
 This means conditions at “people height” are vastly improved.
 This is an incredibly important function of raised ceiling heights in a state as warm as Queensland.

 WHAT IF CEILINGS DON’T MEET THE AUSTRALIAN STANDARD CEILING HEIGHT?

 It can be a tricky situation and something you need to be aware of when hunting for a new home.
 My top piece of advice in this circumstance is simply DON’T buy the house.

 Any room under 2.4 metres in height is automatically deemed a non-habitable utility room, meaning it can’t be used as living space and won’t allow the house to be valued or marketed as having a certain number of bedrooms or living areas.
+This is often seen in renovated Queenslanders.
 If two of your five bedrooms are under 2.4 metres in ceiling height, your home will be deemed a three-bedroom home.

 If the purchase of the house is already signed, sealed, and delivered then you could assess the possibility of vaulted ceilings, which need to be 2.4 metres in height for no less than two thirds of the space.
 This may only be a workable solution in a larger living space, but a qualified and experienced building contractor could give you an honest opinion of what is and isn’t possible.